prmr/SoftwareDesign/modules/Module-06.md

 Furthermore, these limitations all increase quadratically in the number of panels, given that there are `n*(n-1)` directed edges in a complete graph with `n` vertices.

-The way out of this design antipattern is to separate program elements responsible for *storing state* from program elements responsible for *viewing state*, from program elements responsible for *changing state*, and to use various mechanisms to achieve loose coupling between these.
+The way out of this nauseating approach is to separate program elements responsible for *storing state* from program elements responsible for *viewing state*, from program elements responsible for *changing state*, and to use various mechanisms to achieve loose coupling between these.
 This profoundly influential idea is commonly known as **the Observer Design Pattern** or (somewhat alternatively) **the Model-View-Controller** architecture (MVC).
-In this course I stick to the "Observer pattern" terminology, but it's good to be aware that in other contexts people may talk about the MVC and refer to essentially the same thing.
+In this book I stick to the "Observer pattern" terminology, but it's good to be aware that in other contexts people may talk about the MVC and refer to essentially the same thing.

 ### The Observer Design Pattern